kmcallister/skywave/_posts/2019-10-05-bands-and-modes.markdown

 sound wave.
 Because AM transmitters are easy to build and AM receivers are [even simpler](https://en.wikipedia.org/wiki/Crystal_radio), AM was the first voice mode.
-It is still used for broadcasting and some other things, but has largely been replaced by SSB on ham radio (see below).
+It is still used for broadcasting and some other things, but has largely been replaced by FM and SSB on ham radio (see below).

 **Frequency modulation (FM)** is another audio mode.
 Instead of varying amplitude over time, we vary frequency.
 FM produces clear audio and is the